aliana-kazmi/Byte-Sized-Treasures/README.md

 # Bite Sized treasures

 Welcome to Byte-Sized Treasures!
-This repository is a curated collection of insights and notes on Obsidian related to various topics which I record as I delve into many aspects of computer science.
+This repository is a collection of insights and notes on Obsidian related to various topics which I record as I delve into many aspects of computer science.
 Here, you'll find valuable information and practical knowledge about software development, data engineering, and various frameworks and tools for creating useful software.

 ## Contributing